Where's Trailblazer?

 When service is available in your area, you will be notified by mail or email.
 To learn more about the home installation process, click the link below.

-When running fiber underground, we must follow existing easements which is why we may have to “cut through” a sidewalk or parking lot rather than going around it.
+When running fiber underground, we must follow existing easements or the least impactful path which is why we may have to “cut through” a sidewalk or parking lot rather than going around it.

 While it may seem odd that you will see a trench run through the middle of a road around town, that is actually the BEST location because it avoids lanes where disruption could cause tire damage as well as the edges of the asphalt on each side which is weaker than down the middle of the of the road.
 Trenching cuts about a 2” line to house the fiber.